 Absorbable sutures (e.g. Monocryl, Vicryl, PDS) are broken down by the body over time by processes such as hydrolysis and enzymatic degradation.
 The amount of time this takes depends on the material, but also the location of insertion and the individual patient characteristics.
 The absorption rate of a suture can increase in patients with ongoing infection, a fever or protein deficiency.

 Skin closure of a clean surgical wound is most commonly achieved with an absorbable suture which provides soft tissue approximation to aid the healing process without permanent implantation of a foreign tissue.
-Developed in the mid 90s, Monocryl is a monofilament, absorbable suture which is most commonly used in my practice.
-It has a half life of 7-14 days, retains approximately 20-30% of it’s breaking strength at two weeks and is completely absorbed at around 100 days.
-Vicryl is a widely used alternative, and differs from Monocryl by virtue of being a braided (polyfilament) material.
-Braided sutures are useful as they are less likely to loosen at the surgical knot, but they do have a theoretical increased propensity to infection and may cause more of a local tissue reaction.
+Developed in the mid-90s, Monocryl is a monofilament, absorbable suture which is most commonly used in my practice.
+It has a half-life of 7-14 days, retains approximately 20-30% of it’s breaking strength at two weeks and is completely absorbed at around 100 days.
+Vicryl is a widely used alternative and differs from Monocryl by virtue of being a braided (polyfilament) material.
+Braided sutures are useful as they are less likely to loosen at the surgical knot, but they do have a theoretically increased propensity to infection and may cause more of a local tissue reaction.

 Do people really use catgut?